 In Cancún, the US dollar is very welcome in restaurants and shops and it’s almost an unofficial currency in the city.
 I only got a small amount of Mexican peso cash for transportation and tipping… (Yeah, tipping is how the service people make money and so all service people around you expect a tip in Cancún – drivers, servers, hotel staff…), and we usually tipped similar to the US: 15% – 20%.

-For the resort we stayed in, it’s only about US$100 per night and it has a balcony with the view of the ocean.
+For the resort we stayed in, it’s only about US$100 per night and it has a balcony with a view of the ocean.
 Besides, each resort has close and easy access to the beach.
 The beach is generally for the public it is connected from one resort to the other – all the way from South to North.
 However, sun chairs could possibly be exclusive to hotel guests, but there were plenty of them the time I visited and so the chairs were not strictly safeguarded.
 The beach was quite huge and so you do not feel crowded (or lying on top of each other).
 Not many people swim in December, but many of them enjoyed walking along the beach under the warm sun.

+There are many shopping malls and entertainment complexes on the side of Avenida Kukulkan, from classy and luxurious to economy and budget.
+This is really where everything it located.
+The bustling and dynamic walkway offers a lot of fun from shopping to live music.
 La Boutique Palacio has upscale luxury brands and boutiques, the Isla Malls offers some young and trendy choices, the Negro Flea Market Mall has local handicrafts / cheap souvenirs and tourist products…

 I was pleasantly surprised by my experience in Cancún and I wish to visit there again, if not now.
 Some say the city became too commercial, restaurants and shops were overpriced and most servers expect tips, tips, and tips.
 Well yeah, that’s somehow true but I thought it was within a reasonable range.
 Most of the service people, tour guides, and drivers I encountered were friendly, knowledgeable, and helpful; the tourist area is safe and the city was clean :).
 One thing, though, I experienced a serious lack of efficiency at the airport.
 Maybe that’s the true color of working without tips?